DIY Home Maintenance

 Steady application

-Hold the caulking gun at a consistent angle and squeeze with even pressure.
-Aim for a bead about the width of a pencil for most tub seams.
-Work from a corner and run half the joint, then meet the opposite run in the middle to avoid lumps.
+I hold the caulking gun at a consistent angle and squeeze with even pressure.
+I aim for a bead about the width of a pencil for most tub seams.
+I work from a corner and run half the joint, then meet the opposite run in the middle to avoid lumps.
+This technique gives me much cleaner lines.

 Smooth and finish

-Tool the bead with a damp finger or a finishing tool to press material into the joint and remove excess.
-Pull painter tape while the sealant is still wet for crisp edges and clean lines.
+I tool the bead with a damp finger (I wear a glove for this) or a finishing tool to press the material into the joint and remove excess.
+I pull the painter’s tape while the sealant is still wet for crisp edges.
+If I’m not happy with the first pass, I can re-tool it while it’s still wet.

 Step Tip Why it matters